NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

 \subsection{Reconstruction Error}

-Given the fact that the proposed NeuralVDB representations are conceptually lossy compression of standard VDB values (but importantly not its topology), it is important to investigate and understand the nature of these reconstruction errors.
+Given the fact that the proposed NeuralVDB representations are conceptually lossy compressions of standard VDB values (but importantly not its topology), it is \kenmr{essential} to investigate and understand the nature of these reconstruction errors.

 In Figure~\ref{fig:sdf-error}, we visualize the error of the SDF reconstruction on the iso-surface mesh of the dragon model, by color-coding the closest distance to the ground truth.
 Specifically, the offset between the ground truth and the reconstruction is measured for each vertex of the reconstructed mesh.
 The blue-white-red color map shows the ``blobby'' error pattern generated by the NeuralVDB compression.
 This ``blobby'' error pattern is even more evident on flat surfaces, as shown in the two middle images of Figure~\ref{fig:errors} based on the spacesuit and Crawler SDF models.
 The right-most images in Figure~\ref{fig:errors} clearly show that this error can be significantly reduced by employing wider networks, of course at the expense of reduced compression ratios.